 Last year’s COP26 in Glasgow, Scotland saw the agreement of the Article 6 Rulebook, which now provides clarity through a procedural framework for carbon credit transactions.
 This was a significant step forward in establishing a global compliance carbon market, but many issues still remain unaddressed, particularly for players in the VCM.

-It is expected that continued discussions at COP27 will provide further clarification around Article 6, particularly regarding: creation of centralised administrative infrastructure; eligibility criteria and certification standards for credit issuing projects (including emissions specific and broader ESG standards); methodologies for corresponding adjustments; and, the interface between international and voluntary carbon markets (including clarification around private sector participation and disclosure obligations).
+It is expected that continued discussions at COP27 will provide further clarification around Article 6, particularly regarding: creation of centralized administrative infrastructure; eligibility criteria and certification standards for credit issuing projects (including emissions specific and broader ESG standards); methodologies for corresponding adjustments; and, the interface between international and voluntary carbon markets (including clarification around private sector participation and disclosure obligations).